openclimatefix/PVItaly/progress/SV_pilot.md

 ## Training

 We divided the data into 2021 and 2022.
-We trained our models using 2022, and then validated our results on 2021.
+We trained our models using 2021, and then validated our results on 2022.
+Note that during validation we only use a random subset of 2022, rather than the whole year.

 Training our models took approximately 1 hour.

 ![image](./training.png)
-Figure shows how the loss decreases during a several training runs.
+This figure shows how the error between forecast and truth decreases during a several training runs.

 ## Results